-The test was successful in that the miniRuedi instrument ran continuously and variation in He and Ar concentrations were observed and documented.
+The test was successful in that the miniRuedi instrument ran continuously and variation in Ar concentrations were observed and documented.
 Up to 50 % change in relative concentrations of Ar was observed in the course of 5 days.
-This shows that noble gas variability is significant, and it is emphasized that continuous monitoring is necessary to ensure representative sampling in valuation of inherent fingerprints and traceability.
+This shows that there is noble gas variability, and that continuous monitoring is useful to ensure representative sampling in evaluation of inherent fingerprints and traceability.
+Preliminary single sample results show that concentrations are detectable with our technique before absorption (capture).
+During gas combustion and in the RFCC process, contamination with air occurs.